White Peak Walks

 Hartington is popular with tourists so there are good facilities with a car park, pubs, a youth hostel and a visitor centre at Hartington signal box, on the site of the former Hartington railway station.

-From the village you can directly explore the lovely Wolfscote Dale Nature Reserve, just to the south of the centre.
+From the village you can directly explore the lovely Beresford Dale and Wolfscote Dale Nature Reserves, just to the south of the centre.
 This then leads you into Dovedale which is one of the highlights of the Peak District.

 Just to the east of the village you can pick up the Tissington Trail.
 This cycling and walking trail follows a disused railway line through some stunning scenery.
 Right next to that is the High Peak Trail which also follows an old railway line from Cromford to Dowlow.
 These two rail trails are a great way to explore the Peak District on foot or by bike.